 Residential Advisors

-Coordinate activities in residential facilities in secondary and college dormitories, group homes, or similar establishments.
+Coordinate activities in resident facilities in secondary school and college dormitories, group homes, or similar establishments.
 Order supplies and determine need for maintenance, repairs, and furnishings.
 May maintain household records and assign rooms.
 May assist residents with problem solving or refer them to counseling resources.

 Also called: Residence Hall Director, Residence Life Director, Resident Assistant, Resident Director